jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/project-demo/final_report.md

 In prediction page, users will provide all 8 features in predicting the ideal price of the homestay they are looking for.
 Categorical features are presented using either Selectbox or Radio components provided by Streamlit API.
 While numeric features are presented using Slider for better user experience.
 The Slider component limits the values selected by users, thus saving the server from data validation.
 By clicking the `Predict` button, Streamlit will collect the user input values and then render the predicted price by running our trained model.
 As a result, dynamic values including user provided information and predicted ideal rental price will be shown using Metrics component.

-* Figure: prediction page
+> Overview of the prediction page in our online Streamlit application

 In data view page, we first provide users with a view of the dataset we used to train our model.
 For better readability, we did not show the dataset in one-hot encoding, which was actually used to train the model.
 Categorical features are showed in their own columns.
 Next, the range of the numeric features are showed to give information about rental types commonly provided in Seattle area.
 Moreover, relational analysis among single feature and the price were provide for an intuitive view.

-* Figure: data range
+> Overview of the data exploration page in our online Streamlit application